Вроджений і набутий дефіцит інгібітора С1

 ЗаJames Fernandez, MD, PhD, Cleveland Clinic Lerner College of Medicine at Case Western Reserve University

-Hereditary angioedema and acquired angioedema (acquired C1 inhibitor deficiency) are caused by deficiency or dysfunction of complement 1 (C1) inhibitor, a protein involved in the regulation of the classical and lectin complement activation pathways, and of the kinin, clotting, and fibrinolytic pathways.
+Hereditary angioedema and acquired angioedema due to C1 inhibitor deficiency are caused by deficiency or dysfunction of complement 1 (C1) inhibitor, a protein involved in the regulation of the classical and lectin complement activation pathways, and of the kinin, clotting, and fibrinolytic pathways.
 The main symptom is swelling, often of the face, mouth, and upper airways, which can be severe; itching and urticaria do not occur.
 Diagnosis is by measurement of complement levels.
 C1 inhibitor is used to treat acute attacks.
 Prophylaxis is with attenuated androgens, which increase C1 inhibitor levels.

-(See also Overview of Allergic and Atopic Disorders, Angioedema, and US HAEA [Hereditary Angioedema Association] Medical Advisory Board 2020 Guidelines for the Management of Hereditary Angioedema [2020]).)
+(See also Overview of Allergic and Atopic Disorders, Angioedema, and US HAEA [Hereditary Angioedema Association] Medical Advisory Board 2020 Guidelines for the Management of Hereditary Angioedema [2020].)

 Шляхи активації комплементу